Multi-document Summarization via Deep Learning Techniques: A Survey: Introduction

-\textbf{Paper Selection.} In this article, we select, summarize, discuss, and analyze 30 representative works.
-We used Google Scholar as the main search engine to discover related works.
-The high-quality papers are selected from top NLP and AI journals and conferences, include ACL\footnote{Annual Meeting of the Association for Computational Linguistics.}, EMNLP\footnote{Empirical Methods in Natural Language Processing.}, COLING\footnote{International Conference on Computational Linguistics}, NAACL\footnote{Annual Conference of the North American Chapter of the Association for Computational Linguistics.}, AAAI\footnote{AAAI Conference on Artificial Intelligence.}, ICML\footnote{International Conference on Machine Learning.}, ICLR\footnote{International Conference on Learning Representations} and IJCAI\footnote{International Joint Conference on Artificial Intelligence.}.
+\textbf{Paper Selection.} We used Google Scholar as the main search engine to select representative works from 2015 to 2021.
+High-quality papers were selected from top NLP and AI journals and conferences, include ACL\footnote{Annual Meeting of the Association for Computational Linguistics.}, EMNLP\footnote{Empirical Methods in Natural Language Processing.}, COLING\footnote{International Conference on Computational Linguistics}, NAACL\footnote{Annual Conference of the North American Chapter of the Association for Computational Linguistics.}, AAAI\footnote{AAAI Conference on Artificial Intelligence.}, ICML\footnote{International Conference on Machine Learning.}, ICLR\footnote{International Conference on Learning Representations} and IJCAI\footnote{International Joint Conference on Artificial Intelligence.}.
 The major keywords we used include \textit{multi-documentation summarization}, \textit{summarization}, \textit{extractive summarization}, \textit{abstractive summarization}, \textit{deep learning} and \textit{neural networks}.

-\textbf{Organization of the Survey.} In the following sections, this survey will cover various aspects of recent advanced deep learning based works in multi-document summarization.
-Section \ref{sec:overview} gives an overview of multi-document summarization.
-Section \ref{sec: methods} highlights network design strategies and offers a comprehensive review of deep learning based multi-document summarization techniques.
-This survey also summarizes objective functions in the literature (Section \ref{sec: objective}), evaluation metrics (Section \ref{sec: evaluation}), and available multi-document datasets (Section \ref{sec: datasets}).
-Finally, section \ref{sec: futurework} discusses the future research directions for deep learning based multi-document summarization followed by the conclusion in Section \ref{sec: conclusion}.
+\textbf{Organization of the Survey.} This survey will cover various aspects of recent advanced deep learning based works in MDS.
+Our proposed taxonomy categorizes the works from six aspects (Figure \ref{fig:structure}).
+To be more self-contained, in Section \ref{sec:overview}, we give the problem definition, the processing framework of text summarization, discuss similarities and differences of between SDS and MDS.
+Nine deep learning architecture design strategies, six deep learning based methods, and the variant tasks of MDS are presented in Section \ref{sec: methods}.
+Section \ref{sec: objective} summarizes objective functions that guide the model optimization process in the reviewed literature while evaluation metrics in Section \ref{sec: evaluation} help readers choose suitable indices to evaluate the effectiveness of a model.
+Section \ref{sec: datasets} summarizes standard and the variant MDS datasets.
+Finally, Section \ref{sec: futurework} discusses future research directions for deep learning based MDS followed by conclusions in Section \ref{sec: conclusion}.